RWLynch/BookDBWebApp/README.md

 ## Functions

 The web app is capable of displaying a table of books held in the database, adding new books, editing existing books, and deleting books from the database.
 All changes, if saved, will affect the database.
-When adding or editing a movie, the forms appear in a modal from the [Bootstrap](https://getbootstrap.com/docs/5.3/components/modal/) frontend toolkit.
+When adding or editing a book, the forms appear in a modal from the [Bootstrap](https://getbootstrap.com/docs/5.3/components/modal/) frontend toolkit.